Bob Ojeda: Boston Red Sox

 When the 1981 Major League Baseball strike ended, Ojeda's stellar ERA earned him a recall to the majors.
 He responded with a complete game seven-hit victory.
-This time, his stay in the majors was for the long term, as he pitched well in all but his last two starts for Boston.
-1982 went poorly for Ojeda in his first full season in the majors.
+This time, Ojeda's stay in the majors was for the long term, as he pitched well in all but his last two starts for Boston.
+The 1982 season went poorly for Ojeda in his first full season in the majors.
 After a couple of poor starts in May, he started splitting his time between starting and relief pitching and was shut down in mid-August with an ERA near six.
 When Ojeda returned home during the off-season, he was frustrated with his performance during the season and took up karate, saying that "if I ever get back to the big leagues and get beat around like I got beat around, somebody's going to pay."

 In 1983, Ojeda turned things around for a Boston team that finished near the bottom of the division.
-As the fourth starter, he posted a 12–7 record and a 4.04 ERA which were both tops in the rotation.
+As the fourth starter, he posted a 12–7 record and a 4.04 ERA, both of which were best in the rotation.
 In 1984, Ojeda and Bruce Hurst were the number-one starters and Ojeda posted another 12 wins (to go with 12 losses) which included a Major League lead-tying five shutouts.
 The Red Sox improved in the standings but Ojeda's numbers – including an ERA again near four – mostly stayed the same.

 When 1985 started, the Red Sox were overstocked on starting pitchers, including a young Roger Clemens, so Ojeda was relegated to the bullpen.
 On May 4, 1985, he picked up the one and only save of his MLB career.
-He pitched 2/3 of an inning to close out a 5-4 Red Sox victory over the Athletics.
+Ojeda pitched 2/3 of an inning to close out a 5-4 Red Sox victory over the Athletics.
 Ironically, the starting and winning pitcher that day for the Red Sox was Steve Crawford, who was predominantly a relief pitcher throughout his career.
-Ojeda pitched so well out of the pen that he was moved back into the rotation at the end of May, but his ERA again ballooned over four, prompting the Red Sox to trade him after the season.
+Ojeda pitched so well out of the bullpen that he was moved back into the rotation at the end of May, but his ERA again ballooned over four, prompting the Red Sox to trade him after the season.
 The eight-player trade seemed minor at the time, but would have repercussions the following year, as it sent Ojeda to the New York Mets and Calvin Schiraldi to the Red Sox.
 Both would play important roles in the World Series the following year.